TimFrenzel/MIMICIV-Discharge-Classifier/README.md

 ---

-## References
-1. **MIMIC-IV on FHIR** – PhysioNet.
-2. Alsentzer, E. et al. (2019). *ClinicalBERT: Modeling clinical notes and predicting hospital readmission*.
-3. Choi, E. et al. (2016). *Multi-layer representation learning for medical concepts*.

----

 ## License
-- **MIT License**: This project is open-sourced under the MIT License for broad applicability.
+- **MIT License**: Open-sourced for broad academic and practical applicability.
-- **PhysioNet DUA**: Researchers must independently obtain MIMIC-IV data from PhysioNet under the appropriate Data Use Agreement.